 \subsubsection{Unstable Information Suppression}

-To mitigate overfitting to environment-specific features from the earlier stage, we reset the optimizer’s parameters before the second training phase.
-This reset allows the model to refocus on the objectives of invariant learning.
-In this phase, we first apply a multi-proxy contrastive loss across all samples to enhance class representation learning.
-Next, invariant gradient alignment is used to harmonize classification gradients across environments.
-The updated optimization objective is defined in Eq.~\ref{irm loss}:
+\diff{To mitigate overfitting to environment-specific features, we reset the optimizer parameters before the second training phase.
+This reset helps the model refocus on invariant learning.
+We first apply multi-proxy contrastive loss across all samples to enhance class representations.
+Then, invariant gradient alignment harmonizes classification gradients across environments.
+The updated objective is defined in Eq.~\ref{irm loss}:}